DilshadCloudanalogy/LeetCode/README.md

 ## Objective

-The primary goal of this repository is to foster a collaborative environment where individuals can engage in daily coding challenges.
+The primary goal of this repository is  foster a collaborative environment where individuals can engage in daily coding challenges.
 Whether you are a seasoned developer honing your skills or a beginner eager to learn, everyone is welcome to participate, contribute, and grow together.

 ## How to Contribute